Spill the Wine: Song description and history

 "Spill the Wine" first appeared on the album Eric Burdon Declares War and runs 4:51.
 Its writing credits include the members of War: Papa Dee Allen, Harold Brown, Eric Burdon, B.B.
 Dickerson, Lonnie Jordan, Charles Miller, Lee Oskar, and Howard E. Scott.
 The song was inspired by an accident in which keyboardist Lonnie Jordan spilled wine on a mixing board.
 It features a prevalent flute solo, and the sound of a woman speaking Spanish—a friend of Eric Burdon—is heard in the background.
 An edited version, released as a promo single for radio stations and subsequently included on most compilations, omits the middle spoken recitation, plus one chorus.
 The song was re-released as a single in 1996, after a remix by Junior Vasquez.

 Chart history

-"Spill the Wine" was War's first hit, and their only hit with Eric Burdon as vocalist.
+"Spill the Wine" was War's first hit of two with Eric Burdon as vocalist.
 It peaked at number 3 on the Billboard Hot 100.
 Billboard ranked the single the number 20 song of 1970.
-It was also a top 3 hit in Canada and Australia in mid-November 1970.
+It was also a top 3 hit in Canada and number 2 in Australia in mid-November 1970.